liberland/docs/blockchain/white-paper.md

 Liberland sponsored the building of a Level 1 (L1) Substrate based blockchain.
 Based on Polkadot, the consensus mechanism will be a version of Delegated Proof of Stake.
 This project is not a parachain of Polkadot but a stand-alone blockchain.

 ## Permissionless Core
+Liberland Blockchain is a public blockchain owned by the holders of coins and tokens.
+Liberland funds and supports its development, and Liberland will provide the first use case or set of use cases.
+The licence is MIT, the same licence that Bitcoin uses, and Liberland is in no way the owner of the blockchain or the related materials.

 Everyone can permissionlessly use the tokens and coins of our blockchain as a store of value or a medium of exchange.
 Only the advanced functionalities critical for the project’s future are permissioned.
 DeFi projects on our chain will not be permissioned unless otherwise designed by the 3rd party developers on a per-project basis.